Ad Tech Insights Methodology

 8. We considered a site to do header bidding if it made a call to one or more header bidding partners.
 We did not count sites that have header bidding code but were not actively making calls

 9. Some sites only "do" header bidding via a network's JS code (networks include Disqus, 33Across, and SRAX).
-We decided to exclude these sites, since the publisher may not even know they are doing header bidding
+These sites are included.

 10. We ignored Google/DFP in the analysis